asyr01/AI-Content-Creator/readme.md

 ### 🎯 Getting Started

 1. **Register/Login** - Create an account or sign in to access the platform
-2. **Choose Content Type** - Select from four main content creation options
+2. **Choose Content Type** - Select from three main content creation options
 3. **Configure Settings** - Set your target market, language, and tone preferences
 4. **Generate Content** - Let AI create professional content based on current trends